AI FundamentalsModule 1

 Homework: The Context Audit

 Take a complex task you currently perform manually.
 Decompose it into its 3 context layers (Static, Dynamic, Execution).
 Write a system prompt that loads all three and produces a deterministic output.
+Consider how you would implement RAG for the static layer and API calls for the dynamic layer in a real-world Pakistani business scenario.

 Lesson Summary